 What kind of issues can counselling help with?

 I can support couples who have experienced affairs, both emotional and physical.
-I can help with couples who feel the romance is dead, or who have different sexual needs within the relationship.
+I can help couples who feel the romance is dead, or who have different sexual needs within the relationship.
 Sometimes one person’s way of connecting sexually is different from the other individual’s needs, and I can help you to mutually connect on an intimate level.

 Couples can be in conflict constantly without really knowing why the arguments escalate every time.
 My role is to enable them to understand why this is happening and where the dynamic may originate from in their childhood.
 I also look into the different ways people show love, and how important it is to have space from each other in a relationship.